 Do I need income protection?

-But what if you couldn’t work, due to serious illness or injury?
-In this event, you’ll be glad you have income protection.
-It can replace up to 75% of your income each month for a set period of time, and, subject to the policy, contributes an extra 10% towards your superannuation nest egg.
+For the self-employed, small business owners and sole traders who aren’t eligible for sick leave or workers’ compensation, income protection can be a vital form of financial support if something happened to you.
+This is true for anyone who couldn’t support themselves if they were unable to work for some time.
+If you can’t work due to a serious illness or injury, you’ll be glad you have income protection.
+It can replace up to 70% of your income each month for a set period of time, and subject to the policy, contribute an extra 10.5% towards your super account.

-In a marketplace that also offers Life Insurance, TPD and Trauma cover, and health insurance, many ask, ‘Is income protection a necessity?’
-We think it has tremendous value, and we explain why in this article.
+In a marketplace that also offers term life, trauma and total and permanent disability (TPD) insurance, many ask, ‘Is income protection a necessity?’
+In short, we think it has tremendous value.

 How do payouts workout?

-If it comes time that you need to make a claim on your income protection, there are a few things you’ll need to know to ensure the process runs smoothly.
-The first thing you should do is contact your insurer, who’ll explain the process in greater detail.
-Some claims can be completed over the phone, while others may require some forms to be filled out.
+If it comes time to make a claim on your income protection, there are a few things you’ll need to know to ensure the claims process runs smoothly.
+You should first contact your insurer, who’ll explain the process in greater detail.
+Some claims can be completed over the phone, while others may require you to fill out some forms.

-Certain conditions may need to be met in order to qualify, however.
-You may have to spend a certain period of time away from work before you can claim (in some cases, for example, this will be 30 days).
-Additionally, you should ask your insurer whether or not they waive premiums during the claims period.
-We explain all of this and more in our article on income protection payouts.
+Certain conditions may need to be met in order to qualify.
+For instance, you may have to spend a certain amount of time off work before you can claim (e.g. 30 days).
+Additionally, you should ask your insurer whether they waive premiums during the claims period.
+We explain this and more in our insurance guide to income protection payouts.

 The information provided here is general only and does not consider your personal objectives, financial situation or needs.
-Before you decide to purchase a product, it is important to read the relevant PDS.
+Before you decide to purchase a product, it’s important to read the PDS.